-If you are planning to pick your child up from school, you may do so after our busses have left the premises at 2:25.
-At that time, you may pull in the front parking lot to the "pick up zone" which is outlined in yellow and near the main entrance at the front of the school.
-Please stay in your vehicle.
-Staff members are positioned at the "pick up zone" to direct traffic and to ensure all students' safety as they walk from the building to their vehicle.
+Dismissal: If you are planning to pick your child up from school, please do so AFTER our busses have left the premises at 2:25.
+At that time, you may pull up to the sidewalk in front of the school.
 If for some reason you need to pick up your child early from school, please park your car in the front parking lot and walk into the school office to sign your child out.
 Your child will be called out of class to meet you in the office.
 Students are not allowed to sign themselves out.
 Please send a note with your child informing his/her teacher if early dismissal is necessary.